olvaffe/olv-notes/graphics/apis/vulkan.md

   - the result is a 32-bit or 64-bit uint
   - the counter may reset anytime except intra-command buffer or when `VK_EXT_calibrated_timestamps` is enabled
+- 18.6.
+Performance Queries
+  - `VK_KHR_performance_query` mainly adds
+    `VK_QUERY_TYPE_PERFORMANCE_QUERY_KHR` query type
+    - the query type usually reads counter values at begin and end
+  - features and properties
+    - `performanceCounterQueryPools` supports perf queries
+    - `performanceCounterMultipleQueryPools` supports multiple query pools for perf queries
+    - `allowCommandBufferQueryCopies` supports `vkCmdCopyQueryPoolResults` for perf queries
+  - `vkAcquireProfilingLockKHR` and `vkReleaseProfilingLockKHR`
+    - to avoid counter value reset due to device suspend, the profiling lock must be held
+    - strangely, it must be held before `vkBeginCommandBuffer`
+  - `vkEnumeratePhysicalDeviceQueueFamilyPerformanceQueryCountersKHR`
+    - enumerates available counters on a queue family
+    - `VkPerformanceCounterKHR`
+      - `unit` is generic, percentage, ns, bytes, bytes-per-second, kelvin, watts, volts, amps, hertz, cycles, etc.
+      - `scope` is cmdbuf, renderpass, command, etc.
+      - `storage` is int32/64, uint32/64, float32/64
+      - `uuid` is the uuid of the counter
+    - `VkPerformanceCounterDescriptionKHR`
+      - `flags` is for various things such as if a counter affects perf
+      - `name`/`category`/`description`
+  - `vkGetPhysicalDeviceQueueFamilyPerformanceQueryPassesKHR`
+  - `vkCreateQueryPool`
+    - `VkQueryPoolPerformanceCreateInfoKHR` specifies the counters to enable
+  - `vkQueueSubmit`
+    - `VkPerformanceQuerySubmitInfoKHR` specifies the counter pass index
 - 18.7.
 Transform Feedback Queries
   - `VK_QUERY_TYPE_TRANSFORM_FEEDBACK_STREAM_EXT` counts primitives written
     out by the SO hw as well as primitives that reach the SO hw